aarongustafson/aaron-gustafson.com/source/_posts/2015-09-03-moved-to-https.markdown

 All in all, it was a relatively painless migration.
 Admittedly, the initial re-build of the site (after updating the Rake tasks) did re-submit all of the webmentions I’d previously sent in order to provide the new address.
 If I referenced you a bunch in the past, I apologize for the flood of traffic, but it had to be done.

 Anyway, so now this site is running under HTTPS.
 If you encounter any issues, please let me know.
 And if you want to read a really good account of migrating a site to HTTPS, you should definitely [read Jeremy Keith’s step-by-step guide](https://adactio.com/articles/7435).

+[^1]: It’s worth noting that [the source of the site](https://github.com/aarongustafson/aarongustafson.github.io/tree/source) (and even [a back-up build](https://github.com/aarongustafson/aarongustafson.github.io/tree/master)) will remain on Github for the forseeable future.